conda-incubator/conda-store-ui/README.md

    yarn run start
    ```

+   once completed, you should be able to access the application at [http://localhost:8000/](http://localhost:8000/)

+> [!IMPORTANT]
-When compiling the application for development you will need to set several environment variables.
+> When compiling the application for development you will need to set several environment variables.
-Refer to the [Configuration documentation](https://conda-incubator.github.io/conda-store-ui/?path=/docs/docs-configuration--page) for more information.
+> Refer to the [Configuration documentation](https://conda-incubator.github.io/conda-store-ui/?path=/docs/docs-configuration--page) for more information.

 ### Making a release